mate-academy/react_clock/README.md

     ```
     Renamed from oldName to newName
     ```
+- add the next comment above the console.debug line to ignore linter error
+    ```js
+    // eslint-disable-next-line no-console
+    console.debug('some message');
+    ```
 - to see `console.debug` messages enable the `verbose` level in DevTools console:

 ![How to enable verbose level](./readme-files/enable-verbose-level.png)